TylerDeaver/Qualys/README.md

 4. Restart the virtual machine.

-## Configure OpenVAS for a Credentialed Scan
+## Configure Qualys for a Credentialed Scan

-While the Windows 10 machine restarted, Qaulys was provided the credentials for the Windows 10 VM.
+While the Windows 10 machine restarted, Qualys was provided the credentials for the Windows 10 VM.
 A credentialed scan was then performed to evaluate the true vulnerability status of the machine.

 ## Results of the Credentialed Scan